GeorgiKostadinovPro/Foundry_Fund_Me/README.md

 <li>This is an education project only, not real ether or private keys are used.</li>
 <li>This project can be deployed both to an in-memory local blockchain like Anvil or Sepolia Testnet.</li>
 <li>If you want to use Sepolia Testnet or any other, you have to make an account and use your api keys.</li>
+<li>To test with Anvil, first start it locally and then add it as a network on your Metamask account from the Settings tab.</li>

 <p></p>